 In order to be successful, pupils will need to be confident performers who excel in the practical aspects of the subject, due to the high number of performance-based assessments.
 Pupils should appreciate both the practical and theoretical sides to the subject, as we study theatre history as well as professional practice.
 Pupils should demonstrate excellent levels of playfulness and team care in order to fulfil their potential on this course.

-Miss C Drury
+Email contact Miss A Dewey Miss C Drury

-Email: cdrury@arnoldlodge.com
+Email: adewey@arnoldlodge.com Email: cdrury@arnoldlodge.com